 Try xneelo Cloud beta free

 xneelo Cloud beta is a self-managed cloud service that allows you to deploy and manage your compute, storage, and network resources on demand.
-The product is currently available to a limited number of existing customers with at least one paid invoice.
-During the beta programme, you will have full access to the product and all its features, free of charge.
+The product is currently in public beta phase, during which time you will have full access to the product and all its features at 50% off our regular prices, allowing you to evaluate the platform with minimal financial commitment.

 If you’d like to take part in the xneelo Cloud beta programme, simply click on the ‘Try xneelo Cloud’ button in your xneelo Control Panel and follow the on-screen prompts.